kwaldenphd/world-wide-web/README.md

 [Link to Replit workspace template](https://replit.com/team/eoc-f22/HTMLCSSLab) (ND users, Replit)

-Q1: Include the website you built using HTML and CSS as part of your lab submission.
+Q1: Include the website you built using HTML and CSS as your lab submission.
 Include a single `.zip` folder as well as a link to the Replit workspace for the website.

 Website components:
 - At least two pages (`index.html` and something else)